 Speak with a Texas Estate Planning Attorney Today

 Should you explore establishing a charitable remainder trust?
 If you would like to engage in philanthropic giving but are concerned about the tax implications, contact a Houston estate planning attorney to conduct a cost-benefit analysis and discuss next steps.
 The team at McCulloch Miller, PLLC has over 30 years of estate planning experience.
-Contact our office at 713-936-9073 to schedule a free initial consultation with an attorney on our team.
+Contact our office at 713-936-9073 to schedule a consultation with an attorney on our team.